-There are a few, very important reasons runners need to balance their running with strength and mobility training, (not simply just cross train with other forms of cardio).
+There are a few, very important reasons runners need to balance their running with strength and mobility training, (not simply just cross-train with other forms of cardio).

 Cardio is stressful.
 While cardiovascular exercise can be a fantastic way to reduce stress and anxiety, too much cardio can have the opposite effect.
 Cardio training is a stressor, and as a result, the body produces cortisol.
-In moderation, this is a good thing, however if you’re running on most days of the week, you are likely not giving your body enough time to adapt and recover.
+In moderation, this is a good thing, however, if you’re running on most days of the week, you are likely not giving your body enough time to adapt and recover.
 If one of your goals is to reduce body fat, too much exercise-induced stress will work against you.

 Injury prevention.
-Many running related injuries, such as plantar fasciitis and IT band issues, are a result from muscle imbalances.
+Many running related injuries, such as plantar fasciitis and IT band issues, are a result of muscle imbalances.
 A well-designed strength training and flexibility-training program can address muscle imbalances and improve your movement patterns.

 Running puts a lot of stress on the body, especially if you have muscle imbalances.
 Reducing your mileage and focusing on healthier running can add years to your running ‘life’.

 You’ll run faster.
-With a well-designed strength program, you will be able to activate muscles to generate more power, train injury free, and run more efficiently.
+With a well-designed strength program, you will be able to activate muscles to generate more power, train injury-free, and run more efficiently.
 The result?
 You’ll clock faster times.